IntelliTect/Multitool/README.md

 ## ReleaseDateAttribute - Gets an UTC DateTime of compile time.
 Allows us to determine the build date/time

+### Blog Post/Additional Information: [How To Display the Build Date of a .NET Application](https://intellitect.com/blog/build-date-net-application/)

 ### Samples:

 - Assignment of GetReleaseDate() to a local variable